Choi-SeokHeum/sample/README.md

         $ ./DataStoreTestApp

 The DataStoreTestApp generates cdl sample sata randomly, and call the storeData function located in DataStoreManager.
-On DataStoreManager side, you can check the created json file and db file which manages the lists of files on the storage.
+On DataStoreManager side, you can check the created json file and db file which manages the lists of files in the storage.